 Nature Surrounds You: It’s Time To Appreciate It

-I am always struck at Mother Nature’s color palette.
+I am always struck by Mother Nature’s color palette.
 Nothing is perfect and everything is perfect.
 When I am fixed on nature, I see whatever I am involved in with clarity and lucidity.
 My mind is as clear and precise as the colored bands of a rainbow.
-I suddenly see coming up out of the Pacific Ocean on a clear day in Honolulu.
-When you live in a state of nature, you are uninfluenced by civilization or social constraints.
+When you live in a state of nature, you are not influenced by civilization or social constraints.
 Elsewhere and other problems can’t touch you.
 You sigh, you see clearly, you listen to your heart, and with clarity…you smile

 Use Nature To Calm Yourself Through a Dilemma

-There will always be the daily in and out dilemmas that knock on your door.
+There will always be the daily in-and-out dilemmas that knock on our doors.
 These problems are frustrating, aggravating, maddening, and usually unexpected.
 Fortunately, most are solvable.
-I recall one Thanksgiving with family members and the aroma of my turkey cooking in our new oven, the glass on the door decided to break just at that moment.

 How do you incorporate nature into your daily life?
 Please share with me in the comments at the bottom of this page.
 I would love to hear your thoughts!